kleinbottle/swanlotus/content/blogs/the-wonder-that-is-pi/the-wonder-that-is-pi.md

 $${#eq:two-pi-r}
 Note, however, that $\pi$ is _not exactly equal_ to $\frac{22}{7}$.
 This value is a convenient _rational fraction approximation_ for $\pi$ that serves well in elementary contexts.^[See ["A tale of two measures: degrees and radians"](https://swanlotus.netlify.app/blogs/a-tale-of-two-measures-degrees-and-radians).]

 You might reasonably wonder whether the ratio of the circumference to the diameter of _any_ circle is _always_ $\pi$.
 The answer is "Yes", because _all circles are similar_.
 The ratios of corresponding lengths of similar figures are equal.
 This idea is also covered in my blog ["A tale of two measures: degrees and radians"](https://swanlotus.netlify.app/blogs/a-tale-of-two-measures-degrees-and-radians).

+The symbol [$\pi$](https://en.wikipedia.org/wiki/Pi) is the lowercase version of the sixteenth letter of the Greek alphabet.
+For the history of its use in mathematics, see [adoption of the symbol π in Wikipedia](https://en.wikipedia.org/wiki/Pi#Adoption_of_the_symbol_%CF%80).

 ![The ratio of the circumference to the diameter of _any_ circle is $\pi$.]({attach}images/C-over-d.svg){#fig:pi-circle width=70% .modal-target}

 @fig:pi-circle shows the relationships in @eq:pi-Cd and @eq:two-pi-r pictorially.
 The circumference of a circle is about 6.28 times its radius.
-Why this should be so is a mystery of Nature.
+Why this should be so is a secret, a mystery of Nature.

+## A closer look at π

+Pi is both an [irrational](https://en.wikipedia.org/wiki/Irrational_number) and a [transcendental](https://en.wikipedia.org/wiki/Transcendental_number) number.
+Let us see what each of these [appelations](https://www.merriam-webster.com/dictionary/appellation) mean.

+## How did we arrive at π = 22/7?

+22/7 = 3.142857 142857 142857 (recurring decimal)

+## Approximation by Archimedes

+## Formulae involving π

+## Quest for the endless digits of π

+## Buffon's Needle

 ## Acknowledgements